 It’s a sunny Saturday morning and you find yourself in Madison, Wisconsin.
-Whether this is by choice or due to serendipitous circumstance, we’re glad you’re here.
-Madison is truly a wonderful place to spend a summer day; in fact, a … Continue reading
+Whether this is by choice or serendipity, we’re glad you’re here.
+Madison is truly a wonderful place to spend a summer day; in fact, a day is simply … Continue reading

 Rhubarb season is still in full swing, but there is hardly enough time (and butter in the world) to make all the treats on my wish list.
 Spring and summer harvests are like Christmas, I wait all year for the … Continue reading

 My mom and I were doing some hard core weeding the other day in the backyard.
 Luckily there was avocado in the house to reward us for our hard work.
 My dad bakes all the bread that is so ferociously … Continue reading

 This post got lost long ago in the midst of traveling, moving and general brevity of hours in the day.
 Back in early spring, Alsace was literally overflowing with asparagus, both green and white.
 However, white asparagus is really their … Continue reading

 “Claire tastes like sugar.”
 This is the phrase that one of my closest friends used to describe me in college, a period of time where there was a direct correlation between exams and the production of baked goods in our … Continue reading

 Well, that’s it.
 I’ve finished my stint in Strasbourg and have said my goodbyes to Alsace, France.
 It has been a truly magical period of time, and although I was only gone about 8 months, it seemed much longer.
 Once … Continue reading